Fabrizio Piccareta: Coaching career

 In July 2015 Piccareta signed a contract as academy coach of Sampdoria where he stayed one season before signing a contract with the Italian Football Federation as scout for the youth national teams.
 In August 2016 he signed a contract with the Italian Football Federation as part of the Youth National Teams scouting staff.
 In December 2016 he obtained the UEFA Pro Licence badge with the Scottish Football Association.

 In January 2017 Piccareta signed a contract with the Finnish top flight club FC Inter Turku as assistant head coach.

 On 4 August 2017, Piccareta was named as head coach of FC Inter Turku.
 He was the first Italian to work as head coach in this club.
 After having successfully completed his first season leading the team to safety in Veikkausliiga, his contract was renewed for another year.
 During the 2018 season, Piccareta led the club to the Finnish Cup title beating HJK on their home ground.
 This was the first title for FC Inter since 2009 and has given the club access to the UEFA Europa League qualifiers for the 2019 season.

 Two weeks after the cup win, Piccareta gave his resignation to join Roma as their Under 17's head coach.

 On 21 July 2021, he signed a two-year contract as the head coach of the Under-19 (Primavera) team of SPAL.
+In the early 2022, Piccareta received the "Manlio Scopigno Award" as the "Italian Best Youth Coach".

+In April 2022 he accepted an offer for the head coach position of the Finnish club HIFK.
+However, eventually Piccareta was sidelined in the process and HIFK appointed Mixu Paatelainen as the new manager.
+Piccareta appealed to the FIFA's Court of Arbitration for Sport (CAS), and his complain succeeded, as in May 2023, HIFK was ordered to pay Piccareta €86,000 damages for the breach of contract.
+HIFK first announced that they will appeal on the decision, but later withdrew their appeal due to lack of money.

+In July 2023, Piccareta followed Luigi Di Biagio to become his assistant at FC Dinamo Tirana in the Albanian top tier.